ClemBotProject/ClemBot/CONTRIBUTING.md

 * `ClientToken`:(Optional) Used for the Website Frontend, can be ignored if you are not working on that
 * `ClientSecret`:(Optional) Used for the Website Frontend, can be ignored if you are not working on that
 * `BotPrefix`:(Required) Your discord bots prefix that it will default to responding too
+* `SiteUrl`: (Optional) The url of your local site or hosted instance for bot links to the site
 * `StartupLogChannelIds`:(Optional) The Id of the channel for the bot to send startup events too
 * `ErrorLogChannelIds`:(Optional) The Id of the channel for the bot to send error events too (recommended if you are doing work with services
 * `GifMeToken`:(Optional) GifMe api token